Last updated 6th April 2020

 Please note that funding is normally limited to a maximum of three years.
 If your project is expected to last for more than three years, we would expect you to explain how you will fund the work after our funding ceases.
 If the project is to end after three years, we would like you to explain how the work will come to an end, and what will happen to anyone employed.

-Applications for assistance of less than £2,000 can be submitted at any time and will be considered by the Head of Finance and the relevant Archdeacon.
+Applications for assistance of less than £2,000 can be submitted at any time and will be considered by the Diocesan Secretary and the Archdeacons.

 Information about other grants that may be of interest can be found here